AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/04 Template Reference Variable.md

 ### ng-content
 - Specify some content within selector html tags
 - By default nothing happens.
-- We can pass data to the called(child) component's view template from the calling (parent) component with the help of `<ng-component>` tag
+- We can pass data to the called(child) component's view template from the calling (parent) component with the help of `<ng-content>` tag

 Ex :
 container.component.html